The Spanish division offers a major in one of three tracks:

 - Spanish 313: Advanced Conversation and Writing Skills - Glosson

-- Spanish 325: Phonetics and Diction - Kobeck
+- Spanish 325: Phonetics and Diction - Martin

 - Spanish 350: Instructional Methodology - Glosson

-- Spanish 498: Seminar: Theories of Language - Ryan
+- Spanish 498: Seminar: Critical Appreciation of Literature and Culture - Walls

 Why Study Spanish?